remaro-network/blog-posts/ESR#1.md

 Now you have an idea of how to calculate uncertainties!
 But what can you do with that?

-Incorrectly predictions tend to have higher uncertainties than correctly predictions.
-This way, the uncertainties can be used for guiding the the reliability of the predictions, and they are much more reliable than the probabilities of the softmax in the last layer of classification and segmentation models.
+Incorrect predictions tend to have higher uncertainties than correct predictions.
+These unceratinties are much more reliable than the probabilities of the softmax in the last layer of classification and segmentation models.
+This way, the uncertainties can be used to guide the reliability of the predictions.
 It is important to remember that different datasets and different models have different levels of uncertainty.
-Therefore, a study of the uncertainty should be performed for each individual case, analysing the uncertainties in teh training and validation sets, and using this values for defining aceptable uncertainty threshoulds for using during inference.
+Therefore, a study of the uncertainty should be performed for each individual case, analyzing the uncertainties in the training and validation sets, and using these values to define acceptable uncertainty thresholds for use during inference.

-Another use case is to help in the selection of data for being labeled to later train a model.
-Active learning is set family of methods that have the goal of selecting a small subset in a dataset that can be used for training a dataset that achieves performance similar to the performance achieved by the entire dataset.
+Another use case is to guide the selection of data to be labeled when creating a dataset for training a model.
+Active learning is a family of methods that aim to select a small subset of a dataset that can be used for training a model to achieve performance similar to the performance achieved by the entire dataset.
 Being able to select a smaller dataset for labeling and training the model has the huge advantage of saving time and money with the tedious task of labeling datasets.
+For selecting the images, an acquisition function needs to be defined.
+One option is to use uncertainty as the acquisition function.

-An example of active learning application is the reserach that we developed for selecting a small subset of images for the task of segmenting underwater pipeline images.
-The image bellow explains the methodology utilized in our reserach.[^3]
+An example of an active learning application is the research that we developed for selecting a small subset of images for training a semantic segmentation model for underwater pipeline images.
+The image below explains the methodology utilized in our research.[^3]

 <div align="center">
     <img src="https://github.com/remaro-network/blog-posts/assets/58445878/9c5759c9-2d21-41ab-bb4f-69cd1d1e7d89" alt="abstract - v3 - rev5_compressed"  height="500"><br>
 </div>

-As can be seen in the image above, the methodology follows the following steps:
+As can be seen in the image above, the methodology follows these steps:
-1. Select some images in the pool of unlabeled images for being labeled;
+1. Select some images in the pool of unlabeled images for labeling:
-    * Initially all the images are unlabeled and the pool of labeled images is empty;
+    * Initially, all the images are unlabeled and the pool of labeled images is empty;
-    * In the first iteration a small percentage of images is randommely selected;
+    * In the first iteration, a small percentage of images is randomly selected;
-    * In the next iterations the unlabeled images are selected if the corresponding predictions performed by the model trained in (3) is abobe the threshould defined in (5)
+    * In the next iterations, the unlabeled images are selected if the uncertainty corresponding to the predictions performed by the model trained in (3) are above the threshold defined in (5);
 3. Train a segmentation model
-4. Calculated the uncertainty of the labeled images using MC-dropout
+4. Calculate the uncertainty of the labeled images using MC-dropout:
-    * Because we want to select images that contains a pattern that the model does not have enough knowladge, we use the epstemic uncertainty
+    * Because we want to select images that contain a pattern that the model does not have enough knowledge of, we use the epistemic uncertainty;
-    * For calculating the uncertainty of the image, we calculated the average value of the ncertainty heatmap
+    * For calculating the uncertainty of the image, we calculate the average value of the uncertainty heatmap;
-5. Define a threshould based of the uncerints calculated in (3)
+5. Define a threshold based on the uncertainties calculated in (4)
 6. Go back to step (1)

-Still using active learning, we developed a reserach for adapting a model trained with sinthetic images for being applied to real images, using the least effort for labeling images.
-The image bellow sumarizes our work.
+Still using active learning, we developed research for adapting a model trained with synthetic images to be applied to real images, using the least effort for labeling images.
+The figure below summarizes our work.

 <div align="center">